 - Facilitate payroll deductions to the state IRA

-The penalty for non-compliance is $250–$500 per employee per year.
-For a tasting room or harvest operation with 20 employees, that’s $5,000–$10,000 per year in avoidable fines.
+The penalty for non-compliance is $250 per employee at 90 days after notice, plus an additional $500 per employee at 180 days.
+For a tasting room or harvest operation with 20 employees, that’s up to $15,000 in first-year fines ($5,000 at the 90-day mark plus $10,000 more at 180 days).

 Enforcement is active.
 The California Franchise Tax Board cross-references payroll tax filings to identify non-compliant employers.